itssimmons/itssimmons/README.md

 </section>

 <br>
-<p>Since I began my career, my main goal has been to understand programming in all its glory.
+<p>Since my career began, my main goal has been to understand programming in all its glory.
 I have worked on projects ranging from simple HTML pages to complex developments that have transformed my approach and methodology.
 I don't just code to learn; I code to grow and constantly evolve, always striving for excellence in every project.</p>

 <h4><b>Last week code session: </b></h4>